Introduction To Visual Effects

 Ashley Thorpe is a professional filmmaking and FX editor based in Exeter.

 Ashley returned to his Devon roots in 2005 and focused all his energies upon creating a series of animated short films using neglected aspects of English mythology as source material.
-His latest production Borley Rectory (a Carrion Film / Glass Eye Pix NYC co-venture) starring Reece Shearsmith & Julian Sands will be released in 2017.
-In 2015 Ashley animated the opening Lalo Schifrin scored sequence for Neil Marshalls (Game of Thrones, Westworld) and Axelle carolyns Saturn Award nominated Hollywood Horror feature Tales Of Halloween.
+His latest production – Borley Rectory (a Carrion Film / Glass Eye Pix NYC co-venture) starring Reece Shearsmith & Julian Sands was released in 2019.
+In 2015 Ashley animated the opening Lalo Schifrin scored sequence for Neil Marshall’s (Game of Thrones, Westworld) and Axelle Carolyn’s Saturn Award nominated Hollywood Horror feature Tales Of Halloween.
 Ashley regularly teaches animation, visual effects and filmmaking to a variety of age groups.